 Netflix generates revenue through paid subscriptions.
 The company generates profit through its stock price.
 Subscription numbers drive share prices.
 Their business structure makes for an accessible brand with lower profit margins.
 Enter self-produced content.
 Original films, series, and specials increase profit margins.
 Third-party content creators receive upfront compensation for Netflix to stream the movies or television seasons.
 In-house produced content cycles capital internally widens brand recognition and garners exclusive distribution rights.

 If the Los Gatos, California corporation desires a series to compare to ‘Thrones,’ then they require a production scope similar to a third-party show already in the library.
 Spartacus, the ancient Roman period-piece that spanned four seasons.
 A series that reportedly costs $2 million per episode.
 In contrast, ‘Polo’ episodes drained wallets at $9 million per episode.
-Spartacus’ production inhabited a cheaper New Zealand and used CGI for large crowds and grand cinematic shots.
+Spartacus’ production inhabited a cheaper New Zealand and used CGI and compositing for large crowds and grand cinematic shots.

 Marco Polo depicted the journey of the title character(Lorenzo Richelmy) in the Mongol empire ruled by Kublai Khan(Benedict Wong) in the 1200s.
 The series also stars Tom Wu(Hundred Eyes), Zhu Zhu(Kokachin) and Joan Chen(Empress Chabi).